EjazEkay/ApexLegendsXpGainer/README.md

 # Apex Legends Rank Ready Bot

-A bot to create rank-ready accounts for Apex Legends, easy to use & works on multiple accounts on single screen, Guaranteed no bans.
+A bot to create rank-ready accounts for Apex Legends, easy to use & works on multiple PCs on single screen, Guaranteed no bans.

 ## Description